 Older Tongue And Groove

-Most older tongue and groove products were manufactured with a thickness of 3/4 of one inch, with some almost one inch.
-However the floor cannot be sanded successfully with good results below the tongue and groove area without exposing nails used to install the floor.
+As times moved forward older tongue and groove products were manufactured with a thickness of 3/4 of one inch.
+However, the floor cannot be sanded successfully with good results below the tongue and groove area without exposing nails used to install the floor.

 Methods use to determine the amount of hardwood above the tongue and groove are similar to pre 1900 types.
 If there is any gapping present between boards, insert the business card remove and measure.
 The business card will rest on the